Joseph P. Kennedy Jr.: Early life and education

-Kennedy was born on July 25, 1915, in Hull, Massachusetts.
+Kennedy was born on July 25, 1915, at a summer rental cottage on Nantasket Beach in Hull, Massachusetts.
 He first attended the Dexter School in Brookline, Massachusetts, with his brother John.
-In 1933, he graduated from the Choate School in Wallingford, Connecticut.
-He then entered Harvard College, Cambridge, Massachusetts, from which he graduated in 1938 with a Bachelor of Arts degree in government.
+In 1933, Kennedy graduated from Choate, a preparatory boarding school in Wallingford, Connecticut.
+After high school, Kennedy spent a year studying under the tutelage of Harold Laski at the London School of Economics.
+He then entered Harvard College, from which he graduated in 1938 with a Bachelor of Arts degree.
 Kennedy participated in football, rugby, and crew and served on the student council.
-He then spent a year studying under the tutelage of Harold Laski at the London School of Economics before he enrolled at Harvard Law School.
+After college, Kennedy enrolled at Harvard Law School, but he interrupted his studies to enlist in the Navy.
+Kennedy had dated Athalia Ponsell, who was murdered in 1974, and there were rumors of an engagement between them until his death.

 Political ambitions and views

-From a very young age, Kennedy was groomed by his father and predicted to be the first Roman Catholic US president.
-When he was born, his grandfather John F. Fitzgerald, the mayor of Boston, told the news: "This child is the future president of the nation."
-He often boasted that he would be president even without help from his father.
+From a very young age, Kennedy was groomed by his father and predicted to be the first Roman Catholic U.S. president.
+When he was born, Kennedy's maternal grandfather, John F. Fitzgerald, the mayor of Boston, told reporters: "This child is the future president of the nation."

-He was a Massachusetts delegate to the Democratic National Convention in 1940.
-He planned to run for the U.S. House from Massachusetts's 11th congressional district in 1946.
+Kennedy was a Massachusetts delegate to the Democratic National Convention in 1940.
+He planned to run for a seat in the U.S. House of Representatives when the war ended.

-Kennedy had expressed approval of Adolf Hitler before the war began.
-His father sent him to visit Nazi Germany in 1934.
-He wrote to his father and praised Hitler's sterilization policy as "a great thing" that "will do away with many of the disgusting specimens of men."
-Kennedy explained, "Hitler is building a spirit in his men that could be envied in any country."
+Kennedy expressed approval of Adolf Hitler before World War II began.
+When his father sent him to visit Nazi Germany in 1934, Joseph Jr. wrote back and praised the Nazi sterilization policy as "a great thing" that "will do away with many of the disgusting specimens of men."
+Kennedy Jr. explained, "Hitler is building a spirit in his men that could be envied in any country."